-Jennifer Ramsaran's Murder: How Did She Die?
-Who Killed Jen Ramsaran?
+Jennifer Ramsaran’s Murder: How Did She Die?
+Who Killed Her?

 When the investigation for Jennifer’s disappearance first began, it was believed that she could have been harmed by someone whom she met online.
 After all, she spent much of her free time on the internet, playing fantasy video games and communicating with men who did the same.
 However, this theory did not match the evidence that the officers found once they started digging deeper.
 Yes, Jennifer did have an online boyfriend, but from him, they learned that she wasn’t happy in her marriage, and the day she went missing, she was actually going to pick up some money that he had sent her.
 Then, they found out that Jennifer was so troubled with Remy that she had even made an appointment to see a divorce lawyer.

 With that, the law enforcement officials started looking deeper into the Ramsaran’s relationship.
 And, shortly thereafter, they made the shocking discovery that Remy had an extramarital affair, and that too with none other than Jennifer’s close friend, Eileen Sayles.
 As the officials tried to make sense of the love triangle and the roles each individual could have in this crime, it became apparent that Remy had to know more about his wife’s disappearance than he led on.
 This was only proved when Jennifer’s body was recovered and her blood matched those stains which were on Remy’s sweatshirt, their car, and in their Sheff Road home.
-Thus, Ganesh “Remy” Ramsaran was charged and arrested with the murder of Jennifer Ramsaran.
+Thus, Ganesh “Remy” Ramsaran was charged and arrested for the murder of Jennifer Ramsaran.

 It was in 2014 that this case finally went to court.
 While Remy maintained that he was completely innocent and had no hand in his wife’s killing, the prosecutors painted a completely different picture.
 They said that Remy killed Jennifer so as to avoid a costly divorce and still pursue his relationship with Eileen, whom he considered his soulmate.
-As proof, they presented the phone records and Facebook conversations between the couple after Jennifer went missing, much of which was sexually explicit.
+As proof, they presented the phone records and Facebook conversations between the couple after Jennifer went missing, much of which were sexually explicit.
 As for the bloodstains, there was a testimony by a forensics expert, who said that it was “1.661 quadrillion times more likely” that the DNA belonged to Remy and Jennifer rather than two random individuals.

-With that, the jury found Ganesh “Remy” Ramsaran guilty of murder and sentenced him to 25 years to life behind bars.
-To this date, he remains incarcerated at the maximum-security prison Great Meadow Correctional Facility in Washington County, but he also still appeals his case every so often, hoping for a re-trial.
-(Featured Image Credit: NBC News / Dateline)
+With that, the jury found Ganesh “Remy” Ramsaran guilty of his wife Jennifer Ramsaran’s murder in September 2014, and he was subsequently sentenced to 25 years to life behind bars.
+To this date, he remains incarcerated at a state prison, but a Chenango County judge did order him a new trial in October 2022 on the grounds of “blatant dishonesty” from his former attorney towards him.
+This proceeding is yet to take place.

 Read More: Where is Ganesh “Remy” Ramsaran Now?